 Millions of posts are made across various social media platforms every single day.
 If your content is text-only, you’re missing out on a significant opportunity to attract and engage your audience.

 You only have a few seconds to catch your audience’s attention long enough to stop them from scrolling right by your post in their crowded feed.
 Include compelling visuals with every post you publish.
 Don’t just stop at images.
 Gifs and videos can also be great ways to engage users.
 Test out a variety of mediums to see what your audience responds best to.
+The internet is filled with plenty of images for you to use.
+Sites like Unsplash have great visuals you can use for free.
+Or, you could attempt to make your own through software applications like Adobe.

 Using hashtags incorrectly